phetsims/chipper/eslint/README.md

 ## Configuring a repo

 Each PhET repo specifies which of the above configurations to use.
-This is usually specified in the `eslintConfig` section of the repo's `package.json`.
+This is usually specified in the `eslint.config.mjs`.
 Usually you should use the `extends` keyword to build upon one of the above configurations.
 Linting rules specific to the repo can be declared or modified here.
 For example see `scenery/package.json`.